daofabdotcom/celocamp/README.md

 }
  <br>
 # Step 5: Confirmation Receipt  <br>
-Description: Issuer B verifies the confirmation receipt signed by Issuer B. Checks the status is SUCCESS and ubin escrow Id is valid and have funds in it.  <br>
+Description: Issuer B verifies the confirmation receipt signed by Issuer A. Checks the status is SUCCESS and ubin escrow Id is valid and have funds in it.  <br>
-POST Request: /receipt  <br>
+POST Request: /verify  <br>
 Body: JSON content – signed confirmation receipt from Issuer A  <br>
 Response Body - Boolean  <br>
  <br>